 High school students may be allowed to meet some of their high school graduation requirements while simultaneously earning college credit.
 Officials from both the high school and Virginia Western must ensure that students registered under this arrangement are qualified to benefit from the work and to be successful.
 Students must be recommended by the high school and must meet the admissions requirements established by the college.
 High school students interested in earning dual enrollment credit should first contact their principal.
-Further information may be obtained from the Enrollment Services Coordinator.
+Further information may be obtained from the Admissions Office or the Admissions and Records Coordinator.